 In the winter of 2003 OMB released an update to service areas and HOPWA formula jurisdictions based on the 2000 Census.
 Counties cut from the State's service area include Cannon, Hickman, Macon, Smith and Trousdale.
 All of these counties went to the metropolitan statistical area of Nashville, thereby changing the State's responsibility to these counties but having very little impact.
-Each of these counties have small numbers of AIDS cases reported therefore this change does not impact the percentage formula in the State award process.
+Each of these counties has small numbers of AIDS cases reported therefore this change does not impact the percentage formula in the State award process.

-The RFGP process for HOPWA is based on a five-year cycle.
-Once an RFGP is issued and project sponsors are selected, the contracts for these agencies are renewed annually for five years.
+The RFGP process for HOPWA is based on a five-year cycle, which was last issued in 2005.
+We are now approaching the second year of that RFGP and retain the project sponsors originally selected.
+As usual, the contracts for these agencies are renewed annually for five years.
 The State reserves the right to cancel contracts based on the performance of the project sponsors and solicit new agency proposals.

-The Department of Health will contract with established not-for-profit agencies showing both the plan and the ability to provide direct intervention and housing assistance to eligible individuals and their families.
+The Department of Health is contracting with established not-for-profit agencies who continually show both the plan and the ability to provide direct intervention and housing assistance to eligible individuals and their families.
 Recommended minimum or maximum requests will not be given.
-Each proposal is evaluated on the scope of the proposed activities and the amount of funding required.
+Each proposal was evaluated on the scope of the proposed activities and the amount of funding required.
 Funding of the initial RFGP was awarded as available to agencies that submitted proposals that best met the required criteria and provided a detailed budget.
+Renewal is based on acceptable meeting of expectations.

-In preparation for the development of the new RFGP, the HIV/AIDS/STD Section staff reviewed the previous RFGP and incorporated revisions and changes that have occurred since the original submission.
+In preparation for the development of the 2005 RFGP, the HIV/AIDS/STD Section staff reviewed the previous RFGP and incorporated revisions and changes that have occurred since the original submission.
 The RFGP proposes to use the HOPWA funds for projects that address needs in these areas: